Long Wharf Theatre

 Community Visibility and Earned Revenue

-- Actively collaborate with the Artistic Director and other senior-level staff on artistic programming and season planning.
+- Actively collaborate with the Artistic Director on artistic programming and season planning.

 - Support marketing and communication efforts across the organization, including development, education, and community partnership needs.